punchagan/punchagan.muse-amuse.in/content/blog/blog-trends-from-word-clouds.md

 Each year's cloud seems to have some words that gives me a sense of some major events/themes for that year, though it may not be very apparent to anybody other than me.

-The years with a lot of posts, seem to have clear winners, but the words turned out to be very generic.
-For example, 2007 has words that are huge -- repeating a lot of times, but they turn out to be words like "life", "time", etc.
+The years which have a lot of posts have clear winners, but the winning words are quite generic.
+For example, 2007 has words like "life", "time", etc., as winners.
 To try to get rid of the generic words in the word cloud, I tried a quick and dirty `tf-idf` based word-cloud, but it didn't really seem to help.

 {{<figure src="/images/word-cloud-tfidf.gif">}}